 It really all depends on how messy you want things to get.
 They say that the best cooks are the messiest.
 So, there’s that.

-Bake pizza in a preheated 475 degree F oven for about 15 minutes.
+Bake pizza in the preheated oven for about 15 minutes.
 Keep an eye on the pizza and check periodically after 13 minutes.
 If the pizza crust looks nice and golden brown, it should be ready to come out.

 Allow the pizza to cool slightly before slicing.
 Add the shredded pecorino cheese to the top of the finished pizza.
 And a little bit of fresh basil leaves as a garnish, if desired.